xpack/xpack-build-box/macos/README.md

 $ RUN_LONG_TESTS=y caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-v3.2.sh"
 ```

-The build process takes quite a while.
+The build process takes about 120 minutes.

 The build is performed in a folder like `${HOME}/Work/xbb-3.1-darwin-x86_64`
 which can be removed after the build is completed.